lipsia-fmri/lipsia/docs/cylarim/index.rst

 and two-sample tests are performed to obtain three contrasts: deep-middle, deep-superficial, and middle-superficial.
-Z-values uncorrected for multiple comparisons are obtained using using permutation tests by randomly reassigning cortical depth values.
+Z-values uncorrected for multiple comparisons are obtained using permutation tests by randomly reassigning cortical depth values.

 The program **vcylarim_probe** then